 Tailpipe adapter kits are separately available.
-Use a straight adapter for a tailpipe routed through the bottom.
-Use an elbow adapter for a tailpipe routed through the side or back exit holes.
+Use a straight adapter for a tailpipe routed through the side clearance hole.
+Use an elbow adapter for a tailpipe routed through the rear clearance hole or up from below.
 When connecting and routing the tailpipe:

 - 1. Use 1-3/8 inch ID, 18-gauge aluminized steel tubing or equivalent for the tailpipe.
 (Do not use flexible pipe.
 Flexible pipe is not gas tight or durable.) - 2.
-Secure the tailpipe or adapter flange to the muffler flange with the gasket and two stainless steel bolts supplied in the kit. - 3.
+Secure the tailpipe or adapter flange to the muffler flange with a gasket and two stainless steel M8 x 1.25 bolts, which are supplied. - 3.
 Use U-bolt muffler clamps to connect sections of tailpipe.
 It is recommended that the overlapping pipe be slotted as shown in Figure 4. - 4.
 Use automotive-type tailpipe hangers every 2 to 3 feet (0.6 to 0.9 m).
-Attach the hangers to steel framework, not to wood or other combustible material. - Do not terminate the tailpipe underneath the vehicle.
+Attach the hangers to steel framework, not to wood or other combustible material. - 5.
+Do not terminate the tailpipe underneath the vehicle.
 Extend it a minimum of 1 inch (25 mm) beyond the perimeter of the vehicle (Figure 5).
-Support the end of the tailpipe such that it cannot be pushed inward and up under the skirt of the vehicle. - 6.
-Do not route the tailpipe such that it will interfere with removing the service access cover and performing periodic maintenance.
-See the Operator's Manual. - Do not route the tailpipe closer than 3 inches (76 mm) to combustible material (wood, felt, cotton, organic fibers, etc.) unless it is insulated or shielded.
-The temperature rise (above ambient) on adjacent combustible material must not exceed 117°F (65°C). - 8.
-Do not route the tail pipe near fuel lines or fuel tanks. - 9.
-Do not terminate the tailpipe such that it is closer than 6 inches (153 mm) to any opening into the vehicle interior (door, window, vent).
-See Figure 6.
+Support the end of the tailpipe such that it cannot be pushed inward and up under the skirt of the vehicle.